-- 1. An annual permit is required for signs on the ground within the right-of-way.
-A permit is required each time a cross street banner is installed. - 2.
-An approval sticker shall be placed on each sign within the right-of-way to easily distinguish the approved signs. - 3.
-If the sign is owned by a business, the business shall have a valid business license, if applicable as determined under the criteria set forth in Oregon City Municipal Code Chapter 5.04. - 4.
-The City Commission shall establish permit fees for signs located within the right-of-way. - 5.
-The applicant shall provide a certificate of insurance for general liability naming the City of Oregon City, its officers, agents, and employees, as additional insured's for the sign placement and include any other facility owners if applicable (e.g., State of Oregon (ODOT) and PGE). - 6.
-Applicant shall comply with and obtain any permits issued by any other applicable agency. - E. Removal of signs within the right-of-way. - 1.
-Existing signs that do not comply with these standards or have not obtained a valid permit may be removed. - 2.
+- 3. If the sign is owned by a business, the business shall have a valid business license, if applicable as determined under the criteria set forth in Oregon City Municipal Code Chapter 5.0427.
+The City Commission shall establish permit fees for signs located within the right-of-way. - 4.5.
+The applicant shall provide a eCertificate of linsurance for general liability in an amount set forth in the most recently adopted Signs in the Right-of-Way Policy.
+The applicant's insurance policy shall namenaming the City of Oregon City, its officers, agents, and employees, as additional insureds for the sign placement and include any other facility owners if applicable, e.g., State of Oregon (ODOT) and PGE. - 5.6.
+Applicant shall comply with and obtain any permits issued by any other applicable agency. - F. Removal of signs within the $\underline{\mathbf{R}}{r}$ ight-of- $\underline{\mathbf{W}}{W}$ ay. - 1.
+Existing signs that do not comply with these standards or that have not obtained a valid permit may be removed. - 2.
 The City Engineer may require signs to be modified, moved or removed if streets are widened or other improvements are made in the right-of-way that result in conditions where the sign placement will not comply with the above standards.
 The modification, moving or removing will be at the owner's expense.